 If you’re injured on the job, you may ask yourself “Do I need a lawyer?”
 The formal procedure for filing an initial claim or appeal is complex and varies state by state.
 Hiring a workers’ compensation attorney will help you navigate the complex steps and seek your potentially deserved compensation.
 Expert legal representation will let you put forward the most persuasive case possible.

-With LegalASAP, you receive a workers’ compensation evaluation, for free.
+With LegalASAP, you can receive a workers’ compensation evaluation for free.
 All you need to do is fill out the form on our website and we can provide you with a free evaluation.
+The specialized workers compensation lawyers in our network will connect with you to make sure your claim is represented.
 Contact us today if you have any questions or concerns.